 Independent Study for Undergraduates.
 MAE 199 courses offer qualified and motivated students the opportunity to work closely with faculty and graduate students and gain first hand experience in conducting research.
-MAE students may take MAE 199, Independent Study for Undergraduates, under the guidance of an MAE faculty member.
-Typically, this course is taken as an elective on a P/NP basis.
-Under the following restrictive conditions, however, it may be used to satisfy upper-division technical elective course requirements for the major:
+MAE students may take MAE 199, Independent Study for Undergraduates, only under the guidance of an MAE faculty member.
+It is the responsibility of the student to approach the faculty member about undergraduate research opportunities in their lab.

-• The project must cover two consecutive quarters of work and the performance must be equivalent to A or B work, as determined by the 199 project advisor and the Undergraduate Affairs Committee.
+• The project must cover two consecutive quarters of work and the performance must be equivalent to A or B work, as determined by the 199 project advisor and the Undergraduate Affairs Committee (UAC).
 If the performance is not of A or B quality after the first quarter, the advisor can cancel the "contract" and the student may not attempt additional MAE 199 units.

 • The student must declare their intention to seek TE credit by attaching the completed MAE 199 Contract with Special Studies request on EASy system.

 • A final written report must be submitted by the student to the faculty advisor at the end of the second quarter (or the final quarter) of research.
 The final report must follow certain guidelines (see "Structure of the Report for MAE 199" document below) and it may not be co-authored by more than two students.

 The initial MAE 199 TE Contract should include an outline of the proposed research objectives, the course background the student has had or will be taking as preparation for the research project, and the student's current GPA.
 The student, their MAE 199 faculty advisor and the Department Chair must sign the contract.